+Record and Report:

-5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
+- 5.3 All staff are encouraged to report any concerns that they have and not see these as insignificant.
+Staff should not assume a colleague or another professional will take action and share the concern.
 On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
 In these circumstances, it is crucial that staff record and pass on concerns in accordance with this policy to allow the DSL to build up a picture and access support for the child at the earliest opportunity.
-A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect.

-5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy.

-5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
+A reliance on memory without accurate and contemporaneous records of concern could lead to a failure to protect. - 5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
+All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy. - 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternative designated person.
-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

-5.6 All concerns about a child or young person should be reported without delay and recorded using the agreed procedures (CPOMS or by completing a cause for concern form: (See appendix M).

-5.7 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from Children's Services as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented.

-5.8 All referrals will be made in line with Local Children's Services procedures.
+In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6 All concerns about a child or young person should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form: (See appendix M). - 5.7 Following receipt of any information that raises concern, the DSL will consider what action to take and seek advice from Children's Services as required.
+All concerns, discussions and decisions made, and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements, staff should discuss this with the Designated Safeguarding Lead. - 5.8 All referrals will be made in line with Local Children's Services' procedures.

+Threshold Levels: